HomeBlogTruck Finance NZ

 What's the difference between a term loan and hire purchase for a truck?

-With a chattel mortgage (term loan) you own the truck from day one.
-With hire purchase, ownership transfers at the end of the agreement.
-The GST treatment also differs — chattel mortgage allows you to claim GST upfront, hire purchase spreads the claim over the term.
-For most NZ businesses the chattel mortgage is the better structure.
+With a chattel mortgage (term loan) you own the truck from day one and can claim the full GST back in your next return.
+With hire purchase, ownership transfers at the end of the agreement and GST is claimed over the term.
+For most NZ businesses the chattel mortgage is the better structure — but your accountant can confirm which suits your specific tax position.

 Talk to Nick.